 8. Go Your Own Way by Fleetwood Mac How could a list be compiled without the tambourine stylings of Stevie Nicks?
 This song was side A and written by Lindsay Buckingham about his relationship with Stevie Nicks.
 Conversely, side B was Silver Springs and was written by Stevie Nicks about the same subject (wikipedia).

 7. California Dreamin’ by The Mamas and The Papas Quintessential song by the quartet.
 It made the Rolling Stone’s list of the 500 Songs Greatest Songs of all Time.
 There are youngsters who only remember Michelle Phillips from her various TV roles and have no idea that she co-wrote this song..
-The Earthtones do a great cover of this but there is no video of that, so here are The Mamas and The Papas.
+The Earthtones do a great cover of this but there is no video of that, but you can catch The Mamas and The Papas on Youtube.

 6. Cherry Cherry by Neil Diamond The first time I ever saw Day Ja Voo, they started playing a tune I thought for sure was this song.
 I grabbed the tambourine and began a very enthusiastic beat.
 When they started singing, I realized that it was actually John Mellencamps’s Rockin’ In the USA.
 I had to pretend to like this song so I didn’t look stupid.
 Longest musical performance of my life.